chauff/cse1500-web-transcripts/_lectures/js.md

 //know the global window object exists (it is provided by the browser).

 //name is a property of the  global `window` variable;
-//it can also be accessed as window.h var name = "Beat Saber";
+//can also be accessed as window.name var name = "Beat Saber";

 function game(n){